halldorok11/3Dorol/README.md

 In flight mode there is an ambient light coming from the eye and no fog for extra vision.
 Flight mode also has increased movement speed.

+In nightvision all materials reflect added green color.

 ##Other
 If you hit any problems, please contact halldorok11@ru.is and olafurj11@ru.is for more information on running the project.